NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_CMD_WRITE_ZEROES` (6)

     A write request with no payload. *Offset* and *length* define the location and amount of data to be zeroed.
+The client SHOULD NOT request a write length of 0; the behavior of a server on such a request is unspecified although the server SHOULD NOT disconnect.

     The server MUST zero out the data on disk, and then send the reply message.
 The server MAY send the reply message before the data has